sjog1/DSA/README.md

 All codes(Java language) were compiled in Eclipse IDE Ver.4.28.0.

-It hlelped me in building a solid foundation in DSA fundamental
+It hlelped me in building a solid foundation in DSA fundamentals.